Physiological Gaussian Process Priors for the Hemodynamics in fMRI Analysis: Model and Bayesian inference

-The voxel and stimulus specific activations will be represented by the parameter $\beta_{m,j}$ which is contained in the matrix $\mathbf{B}$, of size $M\times J$, where $J$ is the number of voxels.
-One approach is to let the voxel-wise hemodynamics be modeled as $\mathbf{F}\mathbf{B}.$ The drawback with this approach is that the parameters enter the likelihood as a product, and are thereby not individually identified since $\mathbf{F}\mathbf{B}=\mathbf{F}\boldsymbol{S}^{-1}\boldsymbol{S}\mathbf{B}$, for any invertible matrix $\boldsymbol{S}$ of size $M\times M$.
+Modeling the voxel activation as $\mathbf{F}\mathbf{B}$ has the drawback that the parameters enter the likelihood as a product, and are thereby not individually identified since $\mathbf{F}\mathbf{B}=\mathbf{F}\boldsymbol{S}^{-1}\boldsymbol{S}\mathbf{B}$, for any invertible matrix $\boldsymbol{S}$ of size $M\times M$.
 To overcome this problem, we propose an identifying nonlinear transformation for the matrix $\mathbf{F}$.
 The transformation must fixate the scale of $\mathbf{F}$, and prevent sign flipping as well as linear combinations and permutations.
-Similar to \citet{pedregosa2015data}, we propose the transformation:
+Similar to \citep{pedregosa2015data}, we propose the transformation:

 This transformation is still sensitive to pure permutations, so in order to identify the column order we introduce a permutation function $\Psi\left(\cdot\right)$.
 Let $\mathbf{F}_{0}$ be prior mean for $\mathbf{F}$ and $\mathbf{F}_{post}$ be a sample from the posterior for $\mathbf{F}$.
 The function $\Psi\left(\mathbf{F}_{post}\right)$ permutes the column in $\mathbf{F}_{post}$ in such a way that